Automated Repair of Resource Leaks in Android Applications: Related Work

-Energy-patch~\cite{EnergyPatchTSE18} is another approach for leak detection based on static techniques.
-It uses abstract interpretation to compute an over-approximation of an app's energy-relevant behavior; then, it performs symbolic execution to detect which abstract leaking behaviors are false positives and which are executable (i.e., correspond to a real resource leak).
+EnergyPatch~\cite{EnergyPatchTSE18,MobiSoft16} is another approach for leak detection based on static techniques where resource usage are modeled as regular expressions.
+EnergyPatch uses abstract interpretation to compute an over-approximation of an app's energy-relevant behavior; then, it performs symbolic execution to detect which abstract leaking behaviors are false positives and which are executable (i.e., correspond to a real resource leak); therefore, its analysis is hybrid as it combines static and dynamic techniques.
 For each executable leaking behavior, symbolic execution can also generate a concrete program input that triggers the energy-leak bug.
+EnergyPatch targets a different kind of resource leaks (energy-consumption related, which lead to a wasteful usage of a mobile device's energy resources) than \toolname.
+Since EnergyPatch only analyzes simple paths (i.e., without loops) in the callback graph, its analysis may be unsound (especially for reentrant resources).

-Energy-patch targets a different kind of resources leak (energy consumption related) than \toolname, and focuses on leak detection.
-Energy-patch's work~\cite{EnergyPatchTSE18} also presents a simple technique for generating fixes, which follows the basic approach of releasing all resources in the very last callback of an activity's lifecycle.
+While EnergyPatch focuses on leak detection, it also offers a simple technique for generating fixes, which simply releases all resources in the very last callback of an activity's lifecycle.
 As we discussed in \autoref{sec:fixgen}, this approach is sometimes impractical because it may conflict with some of Android programming's best practices.
+In contrast, \toolname releases the resource aggressively, in the earliest callback, since our validation step later can filter out patches that result in \emph{use-after-release} issues.